dhcai21/VReassort/README.md

 ## Input
 Please use the file `input.csv` to indicate the segment names and the paths to the segment sequences.
+> ⚠️ **Important:** Please ensure that the genome sequences are in the same order across segments in the FASTA file.
 `Example (2 segments)`

 | Segment | Path              |